MicrosoftDocs/azure-docs/articles/azure-functions/functions-deployment-technologies.md

 >__How to use it:__ Create a Linux function app in the Premium or Dedicated plan and specify which container image to run from.
 You can do this in several ways:
 >
 >+ Deploy to Azure Functions resources you create in the Azure portal.
 For **Publish**, select **Docker Image**, and then configure the container.
 Enter the location where the image is hosted.
 Requires either [Premium plan](functions-premium-plan.md) or [Dedicated (App Service) plan](dedicated-plan.md) hosting.
 >+ Deploy to Azure Functions resources you create from the command line.
 Requires either a Premium or Dedicated (App Service) plan.
-To learn how, see [Deploy a custom container to Azure Functions](./functions-deploy-custom-container.md)
+To learn how, see [Deploy a custom container to Azure Functions](./functions-deploy-container.md)
 >+ Deploy to Azure Container Apps (preview).
-To learn how, see [Deploy a custom container to Azure Container apps](./functions-deploy-custom-container-aca.md).
+To learn how, see [Deploy a container to Azure Container apps](./functions-deploy-container-aca.md).
 >+ Deploy to Azure Arc (preview).
-To learn how, see [Deploy a custom container to Azure Arc](./create-first-function-arc-custom-container.md).
+To learn how, see [Deploy a container to Azure Arc](./create-first-function-arc-custom-container.md).
 >+ Deploy to a Kubernetes cluster.
 Support for a cluster deployment is available in [Azure Functions Core Tools](functions-run-local.md).
 Use the [`func kubernetes deploy`](functions-core-tools-reference.md#func-kubernetes-deploy) command.
 You can also deploy to an Azure Arc-enabled Kubernetes cluster.
 To learn how, see [Deploy a custom container to Azure Arc](./create-first-function-arc-custom-container.md).
 >